Platform April 2020 (postponed)

-by dance artist Saffy Setohy and sound artist/composer Jan Hendrickse.
+by Dance artist Saffy Setohy and sound artist Jan Hendrickse

 An immersive performance installation and sensory experience, the work features an original live score composed for dancers, prepared electric guitars, and electronics.